Existence and uniqueness for the inhomogeneous 1-Laplace evolution equation revisited: Existence of solution if

-\subsection{Step 3: Existence of the vector field $\z\in L^\infty((0,T)\times\Omega;\R^N)$}
+\subsection{Step 5: Existence of the vector field $\z\in L^\infty((0,T)\times\Omega;\R^N)$}

-Once we have the a priori estimates, our next objective is to see that equation holds in the sense of distributions.
+Our next objective is to see that equation holds in the sense of distributions.
 To this end, we need to get the vector field $\z\in L^\infty((0,T)\times\Omega;\R^N)$ which plays the role of $Du/|Du|$, and the element $\xi$ that plays the role of the time derivative of $u$.
 In addition, we establish the sense in which $\z_n$ converges to $\z$ and $u_n'$ converges to $\xi$.
-The easy work corresponding to $\z$ will be done in this Step, while the corresponding to $\xi$ in Steps 4-5.
-Finally, in Step 6, we check that the equation holds in the sense of distributions.
+The easy work corresponding to $\z$ will be done in this Step, while the corresponding to $\xi$ in Steps 6-7.
+Finally, in Step 8, we check that the equation holds in the sense of distributions.

 For every $n\in\N$, it holds $\|\z_n\|_{\infty}\le 1$ then, up to a subsequence, $\z_n \estrella\z$ in $L^\infty((0,T)\times\Omega;\R^N)$ and $\|\z\|_\infty\le 1$.